jdonley/SoundZone_Tools/README.md

 _addNoise.m_ | ADDNOISE Adds a given level and type of noise to a signal _ALcons2STI.m_ | ALCONS2STI Converts Articulation Loss of Consonants (ALcons) to the Speech Transmission Index (STI) _ArbitraryOctaveFilt.m_ | ARBITRARYOCTAVEFILT Filters a signal with any arbitrary spectrum smoothed with any fractional octave band average
-_confidence_intervals.m_ | CONFIDENCE_INTERVALS Find the confidence intervals for a set of data for use with the errorbar function in MATLAB
+_ConcatTIMITtalkers.m_ | CONCATTIMITTALKERS Concatenates all the talkers into single speech files in the TIMIT database _confidence_intervals.m_ | CONFIDENCE_INTERVALS Find the confidence intervals for a set of data for use with the errorbar function in MATLAB
 _Correlated_Normalisation.m_ | CORRELATED_NORMALISATION Matches the amplitude of X using cross-correlation _COSHdist.m_ | COSHDIST Finds the symmetric Itakura-Saito distance using the hyperbolic cosine function